blei-lab/edward/docs/source/inferences.rst

 Note that ``Inference`` says nothing about the class of models that an algorithm must work with.
-One can build inference algorithms which are tailored to a restricted class of models available in Edward (such as differentiable models), or even tailor it to a single model.
+One can build inference algorithms which are tailored to a restricted class of models available in Edward (such as differentiable models or conditionally conjugate models), or even tailor it to a single model.
 The algorithm can raise an error if the model is outside this class.

 We organize inference under two paradigms:
 ``VariationalInference`` and ``MonteCarlo`` (or more plainly,